ECE5466/MorseCodeCommunicator/README.md

 # Morse Code Communicator
 Goal: Morse code input from screen taps is sent over SMS.
-Made for accessibility for visual impairments.
+Made for accessibility for people with visual impairments.

 ## Current status
 Short and long taps are displayed on the screen as dots and dashes.
-Phone vibrates during taps as feedback to inform user how long their finger is on the screen.
-Shake the phone to clear the screen and send a dummy message to a hard-coded phone number.
+Press the volume up button to translate a letter, volume down button to enter a space.
+Phone vibrates during taps as feedback for how long user's finger is on the screen.
+Shake the phone twice in a row to send the translated translated message to a hard-coded phone number, and clear the screen for a new message to be entered.

 ## Requirements
 * Android Studio